DLSiem/redux-essentials/README.md

 # Redux-Essentials

-### This repo is for tracking learning from redux essentials tutorials
+### This repo is to track learning from redux essentials tutorials

 ## Vite Redux Template